rehnumatahsin/GoOutfit_Group6/README.md

 Username: admin@mail.com
 Password: Password@123

-GoOutfit is a emmoerce website for selling cloths.
+GoOutfit is a ecommerce website for selling cloths.
 This website is made using PHP,Javascript,booststrap.Html and css.
-This is a project for our Appdevelopmetn website.
+This is a project for our App development website.

 Background